Court Hotel: Description

-History
+History and operations

 The Court Hotel was constructed in 1888 in the Victorian Regency architectural style, and later renovated to include Federation Free Classical style and, mostly internally, the Inter-War Art Deco style.
+The name of the venue comes from its position across the road from a building in the Perth cultural precinct that used to operate as a Magistrates court.